noaione/yuusha-shoukan-ln/sources/v02/chapter2x1.md

 [...You're wrong.]

 “Stop turning your eyes away!
 You yourself know of this as well...
-That you are an “object of fear” for Humans.”
+That you are an ‘object of fear’ for Humans.”

 [...?!?!?!]